wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

     (5) The rights of any person who, in accordance with this section, delivers any property to the statutory manager in respect of the corporation shall continue, while the management continues, as if the person had not so delivered the property; and on the termination of the management, subject to the provisions of this Act and unless the court otherwise orders, the property shall be returned to the person who delivered it or to someone who derives a right to possession of the property from that person.
 The provisions of this subsection shall apply whether the person who delivers the property is a receiver or manager, or a person entitled to a lien or charge in respect of the property, or any other person having any rights in respect thereof.

     Compare: 1958 No 23 s 9

+    Section 67(2): amended, on 1 July 2013, by [section 413][116] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 68 Offence to destroy, alter, or conceal records

-*   (1) Every director, officer, servant, or agent of any corporation subject to statutory management, or any other person, commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000, who---
+*   (1) Every director, officer, servant, or agent of any corporation subject to statutory management, or any other person, commits an offence, and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000, who---

     *   (a) with intent to defeat the purposes of this Act, destroys, alters, or conceals any book, document, or record of, or relating to, a corporation that is subject to statutory management, or sends or attempts to send out of New Zealand any such book, document, or record; or